Content

 Luckily, these rumors aren’t backed up by any scientific evidence.
 The sulfates used in shampoo and other hair care products are not known carcinogens, and there are currently no scientific studies that show any link between sulfates and cancer.

-Sulfates can cause a range of damage to your hair.
-For starters, they can trigger protein removal and contact dermatitis — the former, a long-term problem, and the latter, a short-term one.
-These cleansing agents can contribute to problems like dryness and require a dermatological intervention with medicated shampoos and skincare agents to address.
+Still, sulfates can potentially cause damage to your hair when overused.
+They can trigger protein removal and contact dermatitis — the former, a long-term problem, and the latter, a short-term one.

 Hair is made of protein — in fact, hair itself is a protein filament.
 When the protein that makes up each of your hairs is damaged, it can weaken the hair, affecting its strength and appearance.